-3.3 The different app Type of employer Dioacties useu i or different emplo Scheduled Bodi • Community Ad mission Bodies and Transferee Admission Bodies Type or employer 33113131313131 Designating Employers Sub-type Local Authority Academies Colleges Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing, assumes long-term Fund participation (see Appendix E) 0 0 move to "gilts basis" - Note (a) Ongoing, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix (D - D.2) Stabilised contribution rate?
-Yes - see Note (b) Yes - see Note (b) No No No No Maximum time horizon - Note (c) 20 years 20 years 20 years 20 years Future working lifetime Outstanding contract term Secondary rate - Note (d) Monetary amount Percentage of pay Monetary amount Monetary amount Monetary amount Percentage of pay Treatment of surplus Covered by stabilisation arrangement Covered by stabilisation arrangement Preferred approach: contributions kept at Primary rate.
-However, reductions may be permitted by the Administering Authority Reduce contributions by spreading the surplus over the remaining contract term, unless time horizon passes next valuation in which case limit to Primary rate Probability of achieving target - Note (e) 70% 70% 75% 75% 80% 50% Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement 3 years 3 years 3 years None Review of rates - Note (f) Administering Authority reserves the right to review level of security provided, at regular in Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) N ote (h) Notes (h) & (i) Cessation of participation: cessation debt payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
-In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (j). admission agreed will be calculated to the circumstan I subject to terms of ment.
-Cessation debt on a basis appropriate ces of cessation - see ote (j).
-Participation is assumed to expire at the end of the contract.
-Cessation debt (if any) calculated on ongoing basis.
-Awarding Authority will be liable for future deficits and contributions arising.
+Type of employer Scheduled Bodi mission Bodies and ng Employers Transferee Admission Bodies Sub-type Local Authority Academies (or other schools not pooled with Haringey Council) Colleges Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing par ticipation basis, ass Fund participatio (see Appendix E n bation basis, but may t basis" - see Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E ) Primary rate approach (see Appendix ( D - D.2 ) • Stabilised contribution rate?
+Yes - see Note (b) Yes - see Note (b) No No No No Maximum time horizon - Note (c) 20 years 20 years 20 years 20 years Future working lifetime As per Letting Employer Secondary rate - Note (d) Monetary amount Percentage of pay Monetary amount Monetary amount Monetary amount Percentage of pay Treatment of surplus Covered by stabilisation arrangement Covered by stabilisation arrangement Preferred approach: contributions kept at Primary rate.
+However, reductions may be permitted by the Administering Authority Reduce contributions by spreading the surplus over the remaining contract term, unless time horizon passes next valuation in which case limit to Primary rate Likelihood of achieving target - Note (e) 70% 70% 75% 75% 80% As per Letting Employer Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement None None None None Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and am level of security provided, at regular intervals between valuation Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) N ote (h) Notes (h) &amp; (i) Cessation of participation: exit debt/credit payable cipation: exit as Scheduled Bodies are legally obliged to admission agree will be calculated I subject to terms of ment.
+Exit debt/credit on a basis appropriate ces of cessation - see Participation is assumed to expire at the end of the contract.
+Cessation debt/credit calculated on the contractor exit basis, unless the admission agreement is changes for example), the cessation calculation principles applied would be as per Note (j) .
+Note (j) . terminated early by the contractor in which case the low risk exit basis would apply.
+Letting Employer will be liable for future deficits and contributions arising.
+See Note (j) for further details --- ------------------- ---